open-atmos/PySDM/paper/paper.md

 The dynamic load-balancing across threads can be switched off by setting the `schedule` keyword parameter to a value of `"static"` when instantiating the `Condensation` dynamic (the default value is `"dynamic"`).

 ## Additional PySDM-examples
-This release of `PySDM` is complemented by an additional suite of test cases in `PySDM-examples` which make use of the augmented functionality to reproduce results in the microphysics literature.

 ### Collisional Breakup
 `PySDM` was recently used as a calibration tool to generate data for learning microphysics rate